 First, we recommend using a natural, unaltered breathing pattern in most cases for Morning Readiness readings.

-In our experience, the main benefit to doing guided breathing during Morning Readiness is to prevent boredom, distraction or fidgeting during the reading.
+In our experience, the main benefit of doing guided breathing during Morning Readiness is to prevent boredom, distraction, or fidgeting during the reading.
 The potential downside is that paced breathing can artificially mask stress that your body may be experiencing (especially if you get good at it).

-You can test this using the “1 minute snapshot” twice in a row.
-First with natural, unaltered breathing, and second while following a slow paced breathing guide.
+You can test this using a one-minute open reading twice in a row.
+First with natural, unaltered breathing, and second while following a slow-paced breathing guide.
 The scores will likely be very different.

 If you do decide to use guided or paced breathing during Morning Readiness, choose a breathing speed that is close to your natural breathing speed for minimal artificial impact on your score.
 The average adult’s natural breathing speed is 12-18 breaths per minute, but may be faster or slower depending on your situation.

 Guided breathing can mask stress you are experiencing during and directly after the guided breathing session.